Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Tathra recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Tathra has experienced around 5 dwellings receiving development approval annually over the past 5 financial years, totalling an estimated 28 homes.
-So far in FY-26, 2 approvals have been recorded.
-Over these years, an average of 2.7 new residents per year was gained for each dwelling built, suggesting solid demand supporting property values.
-New homes are being built at an average expected construction cost value of $496,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers indicates Tathra has received approximately 5 dwelling approvals annually over the past five financial years, totalling an estimated 28 homes.
+As of FY-26, 2 approvals have been recorded.
+This results in an average of 2.7 new residents per year for each dwelling built between FY-21 and FY-25, suggesting solid demand supporting property values.
+New homes are being constructed at an average cost of $496,000, indicating a focus on the premium segment with upmarket properties.

-This financial year has seen $3.9 million in commercial approvals registered, suggesting the area's residential character.
-Compared to Rest of NSW, Tathra shows approximately 63% of the construction activity per person while it places among the 62nd percentile of areas assessed nationally.
+Additionally, $3.9 million in commercial approvals have been registered this financial year, reflecting the area's residential character.
+Compared to Rest of NSW, Tathra shows approximately 63% of the construction activity per person and places among the 62nd percentile nationally.
 Recent construction comprises 57.0% standalone homes and 43.0% medium and high-density housing, with a growing mix of townhouses and apartments providing options across different price points.
-This represents a notable shift from the area's existing housing composition, currently at 77.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
+This represents a notable shift from the area's existing housing composition (currently 77.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.

 At around 240 people per approval, Tathra reflects a low density area.
-Future projections show Tathra adding 128 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections based on AreaSearch's latest quarterly estimate suggest Tathra will add approximately 130 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development